 Nina Paley, a self-taught animator, released in 2008 an 82-minute animated film, Sita Sings the Blues, that mingles the classic Indian myth, The Ramayana, with contemporary autobiographical events, and it’s all set to the 1920’s jazz vocals of Annette Hanshaw.
 The film, which launched the San Francisco International Animation Festival (and was also recently featured in the MoMA’s series “Best Film Not Playing at a Theater Near You”) has won awards and gathered a lot of fans.
 In late February, Paley handed the film over to the public, releasing it under a Creative Commons license (download it here).
 You can now take it and pretty much do whatever you want with it (broadcast it, share it, remix it, etc.).
 The only thing you can’t do is copyright the film or attach digital rights management to it.
-If you don't want to download the film, then you can watch it online here.

 You can read more in the NYTimes about Sita Sings the Blues.
 The film will be added to our collection 4,000+ Free Movies Online: Great Classics, Indies, Noir, Westerns, Documentaries & More.

 If you would like to sign up for Open Culture’s free email newsletter, please find it here.

 If you would like to support the mission of Open Culture, consider making a donation to our site.
 It’s hard to rely 100% on ads, and your contributions will help us continue providing the best free cultural and educational materials to learners everywhere.
 You can contribute through PayPal, Patreon, and Venmo (@openculture).
 Thanks!